UONGGuy/cpp-tutorial/cppOOP/object_oriented_programming.md

 };
 ```

-By convention, class names should begin with an upper-case leter.
+By convention, class names should begin with an upper-case letter.

 ### Specifiers

 We note that there is the `public` keyword in our comparison example of a class vs a struct.

 Structs are public by default meaning its means members can be accessed directly by anyone - including code that exists outside the struct definition.
-Class members are private by default meaning they cannot be accessed by the public - they can only be accessed by other memebers of the class.
+Class members are private by default meaning they cannot be accessed by the public - they can only be accessed by other members of the class.
 The `public` keyword is an access specifier that makes class members public.

 The group of public members of a class are often referred to as a public interface.